2016

 User Detection for a Multi-touch Table via Proximity Sensors

-Markus Krause, Jens Teichert, Marc Herrlich, Benjamin Walther-Franks and Lasse Schwarten
+Jens Teichert, Marc Herrlich, Benjamin Walther-Franks, Lasse Schwarten and Markus Krause

 Multitouch Motion Capturing